Do Not Watch [Infinite]

 "The medicine box is in the side cabinet, on the middle shelf."

-Touching the bleeding spot on her head, Mommy snarled and threw the entire cabinet door aside after ripping it off.
+Touching the bleeding spot on her head, Mom snarled and threw the entire cabinet door aside after ripping it off.

-Mo Bai positioned her wheelchair behind her, waiting as Mommy crouched to rummage through the middle shelf.
+Mo Bai positioned her wheelchair behind her, waiting as the monster crouched to rummage through the middle shelf.

 There was no medicine box there.
 Mo Bai had only said that to make the creature lower her head and align her skull with the height of Mo Bai's swing.

-Once Mommy was in position, Mo Bai quietly prepared.
+Once the monster was in position, Mo Bai quietly prepared.
 She pressed the wheelchair's brake to lock herself in place, ready to strike.

 Now or never.

-She pulled the metal bat from under the blanket and swung it with all her strength at the back of Mommy's head.
+She pulled the metal bat from under the blanket and swung it with all her strength at the back of its head.

-The fishhook had already proved that her skull could be injured by metal.
+The fishhook had already proved that the monster's skull could be injured by metal.

 Mo Bai's arms were powerful, and the bat was heavy.
 Even if it didn't kill, it would seriously injure.